blog2i2j/cybersader..cyberbase/📁 07 - Cybersader Arsenal/Home Lab, Home Server/TrueNAS Scale Home Server/My Media Server/My Media Server.md

 - Change the renaming based on trash guides recommendations
 	- https://trash-guides.info/Radarr/Radarr-recommended-naming-scheme/#optional-jellyfin
 - Sync app indexers to sync Prowlarr to the other apps

+## 10) Using RSS Feeds

+- You can do this from your bittorrent client
+- Put the RSS feed URL in and it will allow you to add things as they come
 -